RestDB/slate/source/index.html.md

 search: true
 ---
 # Introduction
-This is the RestDB developer documentation and API reference.
+This is the RestDB API documentation.
 RestDB.io is an online NoSQL database designed for speed and simplicity.
 A small but smart feature set gives you powerful building blocks for creating business application backends (backoffice), dynamic web content and API centric solutions.